Phycomycosis: Zygomycosis

-Zygomycosis usually is a disease of the skin, but can also occur in the sinuses or gastrointestinal tract.
-In humans it is most prevalent in immunocompromised patients (HIV/AIDS, the elderly, SCID, etc) and patients in acidosis (diabetes, burns), particularly after barrier injury to the skin or mucus membranes.
+Zygomycosis is most often a disease of the skin, but can also occur in the sinuses or gastrointestinal tract.
+In humans, it is most prevalent in immunocompromised patients (people living with HIV/AIDS, the elderly, people with severe combined immunodeficiency, etc.) and patients with acidosis (i.e., diabetes, burns), particularly after barrier injury to the skin or mucous membranes.
 Zygomycosis caused by Mucorales causes a rapidly progressing disease of sudden onset in sick or immunocompromised animals.
-Entomophthorales cause chronic, local infections in otherwise healthy animals.
+Entomophthorales caused chronic, local infections in otherwise healthy animals.
 The important species that cause entomophthoromycosis are Conidiobolus coronatus, C. incongruous, and Basidiobolus ranarum.
 Conidiobolus infections of the upper respiratory system have been reported in humans, sheep, horses, and dogs, and Basidiobolus has been reported less commonly in humans and dogs.
 Horses are one of the most common domestic animals to be affected by entomophthoromycosis.
 C. coronatus causes lesions in the nasal and oral mucosa of horses that may cause nasal discharge or difficulty breathing.
 B. ranarum causes large circular nodules on the upper body and neck of horses.
-Entomophthorales is found in soil and decaying plant matter, and specifically Basidiobolus can be contracted from insects and the feces of reptiles or amphibians.
+Entomophthorales is found in soil and decaying plant matter, and, specifically, Basidiobolus can be contracted from insects and the feces of reptiles or amphibians.

 Zygomycosis of the sinuses can extend from the sinuses into the orbit and the cranial vault, leading to rhinocerebral mucormycosis.

 Lagenidiosis

-The best known species of Lagenidium is Lagenidium giganteum, a parasite of mosquito larvae used in biological control of mosquitoes.
-Two different species cause disease exclusively in dogs: L. caninum and L. karlingii.
-Lagenidium is found in the southeastern United States in lakes and ponds.
+The best known species of Lagenidium is Lagenidium giganteum, a parasite of mosquito larvae used in the biological control of mosquitoes.
+Two different species exclusively cause disease in dogs: L. caninum and L. karlingii.
+Lagenidium is found in the Southeastern United States in lakes and ponds.
 Lagenidiosis causes progressive skin and subcutaneous lesions in the legs, groin, trunk, and near the tail.
 The lesions are firm nodules or ulcerated regions with draining tracts.
 Regional lymph nodes are usually swollen.
 Spread of the disease to distant lymph nodes, large blood vessels, and the lungs may occur.
-An aneurysm of a great vessel can rupture and cause sudden death.
+An aneurysm of a great vessel can rupture and cause death.
 L. caninum is the more aggressive species and is more likely to spread to other organs than L. karlingii.

 Diagnosis and treatment

-Diagnosis is through biopsy or culture, although an ELISA test has been developed for Pythium insidiosum in animals.
+Diagnosis is through biopsy, culture or an enzyme-linked immunosorbent assay (ELISA) test.
 Treatment is very difficult and includes surgery when possible.
 Postoperative recurrence is common.
-Antifungal drugs show only limited effect on the disease, but itraconazole and terbinafine hydrochloride are often used for two to three months following surgery.
+Antifungal drugs show only limited effect on the disease, but itraconazole and terbinafine hydrochloride are often used for 2 to 3 months following surgery.
 Humans with Basidiobolus infections have been treated with amphotericin B and potassium iodide.
-For pythiosis and lagenidiosis, a new drug targeting water moulds called caspofungin is available, but it is very expensive.
+For pythiosis and lagenidiosis, a drug targeting water molds called caspofungin is available, although its high cost makes its usage to be rare.
 Immunotherapy has been used successfully in humans and horses with pythiosis.
 The prognosis for any type of phycomycosis is poor.